-Chicken thighs and chicken legs are my favorite pieces of chicken in the kernels’ bucket!
-I always got the leg when mom would fry chicken (we didn’t have a KFC in Evening Shade) because I was the youngest.
-But I didn’t mind because I thought the leg and the thigh had the best tasting meat and it was always so tender.
+Chicken thighs and chicken legs are my favorite pieces of chicken in the kernels' bucket!
+I always got the leg when mom would fry chicken because I was the youngest.
+But I didn't mind because I thought the leg and the thigh had the best tasting meat and it was always so tender.

 Now that I am an adult and paying for my own chicken, I also love that chicken thighs are not expensive.
-I bought these boneless, skinless chicken thighs at Aldi last week for $1.49/pound.
-I stocked up and bought four packages!
-Scott and I froze them in our FoodSaver vacuum sealer bags and put them in the deep freeze.
+I bought these boneless, skinless chicken thighs on sale and stocked up!
+Scott and I sealed them in our FoodSaver vacuum sealer bags and put them in the deep freeze.

 How to make Instant Pot Teriyaki Chicken Thighs